PhluantMobile/dojo_js/README.md

 # Phluant Client Framework Library

 The Phluant Client Framework (PCF) Libaray is a framework for use by Phluant Mobile's clients in developing their rich media campaign assets.
-The concept of the PCF libraray is to provide our clients with a code base thiat works both inside and outside of our ad serving network, which will substantially reduce the amount of time our company needs to launch a rich media campaign.
+The concept of the framework is to provide our clients with a code base thiat works both inside and outside of our ad serving network, which will substantially reduce the amount of time needed to launch a rich media campaign.
 It also provides a number of core functionalites that are very common in the rich media campaigns we run.
-It is written in pure JavaScript, so it will work independently of any other JavaScript framework library, i.e. jQuery.
-Some features may require supporting libraries (i.e. Google Maps) and will be indicated as such in the documentation.
+It is written in pure JavaScript, so its core functionalities will work independently of jQuery or any other JavaScript framework library.
+Some functionalities may require supporting libraries (i.e. Google Maps) and will be indicated as such in the documentation.
 A list of items this framework supports is below, with links to scroll to documented sections.

 * [Element ID referencing](#element-id-referencing)
 * [Initialization](#initialization)